Hunting a killer is easy, unless you’re planning a wedding.

 “You need to quit worrying.
 Ian, Sullivan, and I will keep poking until something shakes loose.
 You’ve got Ian and me for at least another week since we’re meeting with Birmingham’s police chief and the mayor on Monday.
 Then we have to drive to Tennessee to give an update then to Georgia to update their brass.”

 “Fine.
 But I’ll keep digging at least until my wedding in April.”
-Jo would be damned if she’d let this guy get away twice.
+Jo would be damned if she would let this guy get away twice.
 Bad enough he got away with killing Mark all those years ago.
 She couldn’t leave the man out there stabbing other innocent people.
 “I’ve got to go.”

 She felt torn.
 On the one hand, she wished she’d given into temptation and eloped with Rhys so she would be free to focus wholly on this case.
 On the other hand, she knew this was a growth process because she needed to learn how to better balance her work and her personal life.
 A headache formed behind her eyes.